Election-Tech-Initiative/electionguard-python/docs/3_ballot_box.md

 # Ballot Box

+At the conclusion of voting, all of the ballot encryptions are published in the election record together wit hthe proofs that the ballots are well formed.
+Additionally, all of the encryptions of each option are homomorphically combined to for an encryption of the total number of times that each option was selected.

+## Casting and Spoiling Ballots

+ElectionGuard includes a mechanism to mark a specific ballot as either cast or spoiled.
+Cast ballots are included in the tally record, while spoiled ballots are not.
+Spoiled ballots are decrypted into plaintext and published along with the tally record and the encrypted representation of all cast ballots.

+## Jurisdictional Differences

+Depending on the jurisdiction conducting an election, and the implementation of the software program that consumes the ElectionGuard SDK, the process of casting and spoiling ballots may be handled differently.

 ## Glossary
 **Ciphertext Ballot** An encrypted representation of a voter's filled-in ballot.
 **Ballot Box** A stateful collection of ballots that are either cast or spoiled.